 Fees are payable by credit card via the secured online credit card payment site.
 Receipts will be automatically sent to contact person’s email address.
 One payment is accepted per entry.
 Credit Card statements will show “North Island Publishing”.

-On top of all that, winners and finalists will also receive the following honours and benefits:
+On top of bragging rights and envious glory, winners and finalists will receive the following honours and benefits:

 - All winners will be presented with a certificate at the COPA reception to be held in November in Toronto, ON.